hydrology-tep/documentation/source/apps/wois_app.rst

 WOIS Access
 -----------

 To access WOIS CloudToolBox through the Hydrology Exploitation Platform, the user has to sign-in using **EO-SSO**.
-To learn more about the User Profile and the sign-in operation please consult the section **"User Profile"** of this Documentation.
+To learn more about the User Profile and the sign-in operation please consult the section **“User Profile”** of this Documentation.
 WOIS VMs are accessible via VNC.

 To create a new WOIS VM, the user should access to https://cloud.terradue.com/ and create a new VM using the WOIS VM template available (only avalable for some users).